 We are testing various treatments both on the ward and in the ICU.

-The treatments for COVID-19 are: - low or a middle dose heparin, immunoglobulin therapy or no treatment.

-The treatments for flu are: - oseltamivir, baloxavir, dexamethasone, hydrocortisone, tocilizumab, baricitinib or no treatment.

-The treatments for other pneumonia are: - dexamethasone, hydrocortisone, antibiotics (ceftriaxone, piperacillin-tazobactam, amoxicillin-clavulanate, moxifloxacin or levofloxacin) with macrolides (azithromycin, clarithromycin, or erythromycin), or no treatment.
+Antibiotics: ceftriaxone and a macrolide, piperacillin-tazobactam and a macrolide, amoxicillin-clavulanate and a macrolide, moxifloxacin, or levofloxacin.

+Macrolides: azithromycin, clarithromycin, erythromycin, or roxithromycin.

+Corticosteroids: dexamethasone (for up to 10 days), hydrocortisone (if your relative/friend/other has septic shock, which is when their infection is causing organ failure), or no corticosteroids.

+Influenza (flu) antivirals: oseltamivir (a short or long course), baloxavir, the combination of both oseltamivir and baloxavir, or no antiviral.

+Immune modulators: baricitinib, tocilizumab, or no immune modulator.

+Immunoglobulin therapy: convalescent plasma or no convalescent plasma treatment.

+(Please delete domain(s) and/or treatment(s) that the site is not participating in)

-Patients in this study may be treated with any combination of these drugs because it is important to understand what the best combination of treatments are.
-Many of the treatment options listed above also include a ‘no treatment’ option and so the person you are consenting for may not receive any of these treatments if you choose for them to participate.
+Your relative/friend/other’s doctor will know which set of treatments are suited to your relative/friend/other in the study.
+We may use a combination of these treatments because it is important to understand which combinations are best.
+Many of these treatment comparisons also include a ‘no additional treatment’ option, so your relative/friend/other may not receive any of these treatments, but your relative/friend/other will still receive the standard of care at their hospital.

 Will all treatments be offered to the patient?

 Your hospital can select which treatments they would like to participate in.
 The person you are consenting for will be randomised to all treatment options available at this hospital.
-REMAP-CAP is a randomised trial so that balanced groups are compared, and this allows us to understand which way is best to treat patients.
-Additionally, this study uses adaptive randomisation.
-This means that the chances of being assigned to any of the treatment options may change based on the study results, in favour of the most promising treatment.
+REMAP-CAP is a randomised trial which ensures that balanced groups are compared, and this allows us to understand which way is best to treat patients.
+The study looks at the results on an ongoing basis and uses these results to make some changes to the randomisation process with the aim of increasing the chances of getting treatments that are looking better for new patients in the study, but there is no guarantee.

-Current findings

-Due to our ‘adaptive’ model we can evaluate treatment options quickly and have so far discovered that the use of hydrocortisone reduces the need for organ support in patients with COVID-19.
-We also demonstrated that the immune modulators tocilizumab and sarilumab both improve outcomes in critically ill patients with COVID-19.
-These interventions are now Standard of Care in ICUs in the UK.

-As this is an emergency situation, treatment should be started as quickly as possible, and you will be updated by the clinical team as soon as practical.
+As this is an emergency situation, treatment should be started as quickly as possible, and you will be updated by the clinical team as soon as it is practical.
 This summary can be used to provide some simple information.
-Full detailed information sheets are also available.
+An information sheet with the full details is also available from the doctor, nurse, or researcher should you wish to read it.
 All conversations will be documented in the medical records of the person you are consenting for.
-If you decide that the person you are consenting for does want to take part that is your choice and will be respected.
-This will not affect the standard of care that they receive.
+If you decide that the person you are consenting for would not want to take part, your choice will be respected.
+No further information will be collected about them, and this will not affect the standard of care that they receive.

-Consent Form for Participants Unable to Give Consent Themselves
+Informational video

+Please feel free to watch a short video that summarises the study by scanning the QR code below with your phone’s camera:

+CONSENT FORM FOR PATIENTS UNABLE TO GIVE CONSENT THEMSELVES

 Personal Legal Representative (if in England/Wales/Northern Ireland)

 Nearest Relative/Guardian/Welfare Attorney (if in Scotland)